jasonp000/angry-umbrella/0-zero-zazzy-zettameters/readme.md

 ```

 ##### Apply your new configuration
-Run the `terraform apply` command to generate real resources in AWS
+Run the `terraform apply` command to generate 'real' resources in AWS

 ```shell
 terraform apply